New York working on fair distribution plan of COVID-19 vaccine

 The Governor signed an executive order over the weekend ordering specific vaccination sites to prioritize certain groups of people.
 The point of the executive order is to quantify and makes it law for the priorities.

-- Local health departments and county governments can vaccinated and must prioritize essential workers in the Phase 1B category.
+- Local health departments and county governments can vaccinate and must prioritize essential workers in the Phase 1B category;

 - Pharmacies and state mass vaccination sites are to prioritize individuals that are 65+.

-News10 spoke to the New York State Department of Health on Tuesday.
-A spokesperson says anyone who was eligible and already had a previously appointment will not be bumped due to Governor Cuomo’s executive order.
+NEWS10 ABC spoke to the New York State Department of Health on Tuesday.
+A spokesperson says anyone who was eligible and already had a previously scheduled appointment will not be bumped due to Governor Cuomo’s executive order.

 That new executive order prompted concern from Saratoga Springs Public Safety Commissioner Robin Dalton.
 She says the new executive order removes a county’s ability to vaccinate those 65 and older.